WaFd Bank Partners with Habitat to Strengthen Local Communities - Habitat Stories | Treasure Valley Habitat for Humanity

 Home Repairs Program

 Through grants from the WaFd Foundation and hands-on volunteerism, WaFd has demonstrated its commitment to this essential program.
 Recently, WaFd employees took part in building a wheelchair ramp for a local homeowner, a tangible act that highlighted the personal impact of their partnership.
-“Having that hands-on, very human experience was incredibly meaningful,” said Chambers.
+“Having that hands-on, very human experience was incredibly meaningful,” said Heather.
 “It’s just one person at a time, but it makes a big difference.”

 The Critical Repairs Program provides essential modifications and repairs to local homeowners, many of whom are seniors or individuals with disabilities.
 In a housing market where affordability remains a challenge, these repairs allow homeowners to age in place safely and comfortably.
-“Safe and stable housing is essential for a healthy community,” Chambers emphasized.
+“Safe and stable housing is essential for a healthy community,” Heather emphasized.
 “Something as seemingly small as a wheelchair ramp can mean everything to someone—it’s stability, dignity, and safety.”

 WaFd Bank’s commitment to community engagement extends beyond financial support.
-“We encourage volunteerism across our team, and we’re proud to have logged over 1,000 volunteer hours this year,” Chambers noted.
+“We encourage volunteerism across our team, and we’re proud to have logged over 1,000 volunteer hours this year,” Heather noted.
 WaFd also highlights its community partners through internal newsletters, video features, and social media to raise awareness about the impactful work being done locally.

 Home Repairs Program